 The problem often seen in Pentecostal churches is that some members make new believers feel inferior and not yet saved because they have not had this subsequent "Baptism of the Holy Spirit" (whatever it means) and cannot speak in tongues.
 However, in 1 Corinthians 12:8-10 Paul explains that only some will receive that gift, but others will receive other gifts.
 These would not have received any gifts at all if they were not saved.
 Hence speaking in tongues is not necessary for salvation and sadly many turn from the Pentecostal church because they believe such false teaching that implies they are not saved and perhaps never will be if they don't have this gift.

 One final note: Be aware that there are major cults in this world such as Mormons and Jehovah's Witnesses which have been founded by ordinary human beings in recent centuries.
 These cults differ from Christianity in many ways and their followers lead people astray.
 You can read about some of the differences by clicking the links at the right.

-Doug Cotton (in Sydney)
+Doug Cotton (in NSW, Australia)

 You are welcome to add a link to